Explore

 lib

-Query for documents in your library
+Query for documents in your library.

-papis lib -l books einstein pick
+papis explore lib -l books 'einstein' pick

 papis explore lib [OPTIONS] [QUERY]